VirulentKid/Group2_Game_Design/README.md

 - **Unity version:** 2020.1.4f1
 - **Recommended IDE:** JetBrains Rider *(free for Case students)*

+### Setting up Unity Smart Merge
+Unity has a built-in tool to make merging weird files like scenes easier.
+The instructions for setting that up can be found here: [Unity - Manual: Smart Merge](https://docs.unity3d.com/2020.1/Documentation/Manual/SmartMerge.html).

+On Mac, the path to `UnityYAMLMerge` is `/Applications/Unity/Hub/Editor/2020.1.4f1/Unity.app/Contents/Tools/UnityYAMLMerge`

 ## GitHub Setup
 We'll be using a **protected master branch**.
 What this means, is no user can commit or push directly to master.